 Sending A One-Time Notification

-Using an OTN to send a message works similar to adding a message tag.
-On the first message of a flow, select a One-Time Notification Topic as the Content-Type.
+Using an OTN to send a message works similarly to adding a message tag, the only exception is the fact that you cannot add it to the first flow step.
+Select a One-Time Notification Topic as the Content-Type.

 This will bring up a list of your existing OTN topics.
 Select the one that corresponds to the message that you want to send

 Once applied, the OTN works like any other message tag: It allows you to send the message outside of the 24-hour window (to contacts who have opted in).
 Consider one important caveat, though: you may only send a single message block when using an OTN.
-To send any additional messages, a contact must interact with your first message.
+To send any additional messages, a contact must interact with the OTNR message.

 So make sure that your OTN message:

-1. Delivers the content that a contact requested in the first message
+1. Delivers the content that a contact requested in the OTNR message

 2. Offers a compelling reason to interact with your brand and open up the 24-hour window